Souk21/jsfx-lint/README.md

 > does
 > not implement those sections, the imported version of those sections will be used.

-One thing this doesn't mention is that not only the functions definitions in @init are imported, the code is also imported.
+One thing this doesn't mention is that not only the function definitions in @init are imported, the code is also imported.
 It's as if the code of the imported section was pasted in the importing file, before its first @init section.

-If a file contains multiple @section of the same type, they are merged into a single section, in order of their definition in the source file.
+If a file contains multiple `@section` of the same type, they are merged into a single section, in order of their definition in the source file.

 In `jsfx-lint`, the `Program` struct is the main data structure representing a JSFX program.
 It contains the parsed AST,